alters-mit/clatter/docs/cli/overview.md

 ./clatter.exe --primary_material glass_1 --primary_amp 0.2 --primary_resonance 0.2 --primary_mass 1 --secondary_material stone_4 --secondary_amp 0.5 --secondary_resonance 0.1 --secondary_mass 100 --speed 1 --type scrape --scrape_material ceramic --duration 3 --path out.wav
 ```

+You can optionally omit the `--path` argument, in which case output will be written to stdout.

 For a full list of arguments:

 ```powershell